onmyway133/TestTarget/README.md

 ## License

-**GithubSwift** is available under the MIT license.
-See the [LICENSE](https://github.com/onmyway133/GithubSwift/blob/master/LICENSE.md) file for more info.
+**TestTarget** is available under the MIT license.
+See the [LICENSE](https://github.com/onmyway133/TestTarget/blob/master/LICENSE.md) file for more info.